The Welfare Gap of Strategic Storage: Universal Bounds and Price Non-Linearity: Introduction

-\textbf{Strategic Behavior and Market Power of Storage.} Our work adopts the analytical framework established by Anunrojwong et al. \cite{ABBX25}, characterizing the operational distortions of a strategic battery in sequential markets.
-A key feature of this approach is modeling the Battery Energy Storage Systems (BESS) as a single strategic entity acting as a price-maker.
-This assumption reflects the reality that electricity markets often exhibit high concentration and transmission constraints, which provide local market power to flexible resources \cite{BBW02}.
-Theoretical literature has detailed how strategic storage exploits this power.
-Early studies establish that strategic operators provide less price smoothing than socially optimal planners and leverage inventory constraints to enhance portfolio market power \cite{CM01, Bushnell03}.
-Crucially, Sioshansi \cite{Sioshansi10} demonstrates that profit-maximizing BESS operators have an incentive to withhold capacity or change dispatch schedules to manipulate price spreads.
-Consequently, without proper regulation, private BESS operation can paradoxically reduce social welfare by amplifying rather than dampening price volatility \cite{Sioshansi14}.
-Recent empirical studies further quantify the efficiency gap caused by this misalignment of objectives \cite{BBCKLW23,MohsenianRad15,ZLHN24}.
+\textbf{Strategic behavior.} Our model treats the battery as a single strategic price-maker, reflecting the market power that storage operators possess due to high market concentration and transmission constraints~\cite{BBW02}.
+The theoretical literature on strategic storage has established that profit-maximizing operators provide less price smoothing than a social planner and can exploit inventory constraints to enhance market power~\cite{CM01, Bushnell03}.
+Sioshansi~\cite{Sioshansi10} shows that such operators have incentives to withhold capacity or alter dispatch to manipulate price spreads, and that without regulation, private storage can reduce social welfare by amplifying price volatility~\cite{Sioshansi14}.
+Empirical studies further quantify this efficiency gap~\cite{BBCKLW23, MohsenianRad15, ZLHN24}.

-\textbf{Energy Pricing and Social Cost.} Wholesale electricity markets mostly operate under a \emph{Pay-as-Clear} (or \emph{Uniform Pricing}) mechanism, ensuring that the market price reflects the marginal cost of the marginal generator with a continuum of generators \cite{FR03}.
-This relationship implies that the total social generation cost corresponds to the integral of the price function.
-While linear price-response models are often adopted for analytical tractability \cite{ABBX25, Bushnell03}, empirical evidence demonstrates that the price function shows significant convexity \cite{KR05, LW04}.
-Specifically, the relationship between load and price follows a non-linear structure where marginal costs rise disproportionately as demand approaches supply limits, as analyzed by \cite{BL02}.
+\textbf{Pricing mechanisms.} Wholesale electricity markets mostly operate under a Pay-as-Clear mechanism, where the market price equals the marginal cost of the marginal generator~\cite{FR03}.
+The total social generation cost is then the integral of the price function.
+Linear price-response models are commonly adopted for tractability~\cite{ABBX25, Bushnell03}, but empirical evidence shows significant convexity in the price--load relationship, with marginal costs rising disproportionately near supply limits~\cite{KR05, LW04, BL02}.